 Director of Orchestras

 Caoile is a frequent collaborative pianist performing throughout the Northwest.
 Caoile collaborates regularly with violinist Denise Dillenbeck, flutist Sarah Tiedemann, mezzo-soprano Melissa Schiel, and cellist John Michel.
-In 2015-16, Caoile will present programs with pianist, Martin Kennedy, performing two-piano works by Bartók, Brahms, and Nancarrow; with violinist Michelle Vaughn and cellist Matthew Ryan-Kelzenberg performing works by John Adams, Poulenc, and Shostakovich; and a recital of Russian song repertoire with baritone, Anton Belov.
-Caoile was an Opera Coach Fellow at the Aspen Opera Theater.
+In the 2016-17 season, Caoile will perform with Michel (works by Miaskovsky, Lukas Foss, and Bern Herbolsheimer).

 Born in Portland, Nikolas Caoile now resides in Ellensburg WA with his wife, mezzo-soprano, Melissa Schiel and their son, Kieran.
 Caoile holds degrees in conducting and composition and completed his Doctorate of Musical Arts in Orchestral Conducting from the University of Michigan.
-He recently accepted a nomination to join Phi Beta Kappa as a member of the Willamette chapter, Delta of Oregon.
+In 2013, he accepted a nomination to join Phi Beta Kappa as a member of the Willamette chapter, Delta of Oregon.
 His principal teachers are Kenneth Kiesler, Gustav Meier, and Peter Erös.
 Caoile also enjoys playing golf, NYT Crosswords and cooking.

 Dr. Nikolas Caoile | Director of Orchestral Activities